-As of March 31, 2017, sales finance companies' liquidity (cash and unutilized committed lines) was approximately ¥549 billion.
-Additionally, we have a healthy mix of secured (26.6%) and unsecured and other (73.4%) funding sources, which support a stronger balance sheet and incremental liquidity through utilization of unencumbered assets.
+As of March 31, 2018, sales finance companies' liquidity (cash and unutilized committed lines) was approximately ¥925.4 billion.
+Additionally, we have a healthy mix of secured (24.4%) and unsecured and other (75.6%) funding sources, which support a stronger balance sheet and incremental liquidity through utilization of unencumbered assets.

-The pie chart on the following page describes our diversified funding sources in the sales finance business.

-During fiscal 2016, we were able to raise new funding through bank loans, asset-backed securities, asset-backed commercial paper, commercial paper and bonds reflecting our diversified access to financing instruments.
+The pie chart below describes our diversified funding sources in the sales finance business.
+During fiscal 2017, we were able to raise new funding through bank loans, asset-backed securities, asset-backed commercial paper, commercial paper and bonds reflecting our diversified access to financing instruments.

-Sales Finance Business Funding Sources (As of March 2017)
+Sales Finance Business Funding Sources (As of March 2018)